ElektraInitiative/libelektra/doc/decisions/high_level_api.md

 - const char * vs. string type?
 - merging on conflicts? (maybe libelektra-tools dynamically loaded?)
-- warnings
-- default config directly in `elektraOpen`?
-Or in `elektraParse`?
 - some API calls have a question mark next to it

 ## Argument